-“She was thrown out of the house with seven-month old Halim and that night she disappeared, returning only three years later.
+“She was thrown out of the house with seven-month-old Halim, and that night, she disappeared, returning only two years later.
 We provided her with a house and everything she needed.
-By then, Diobi’s family had given up trying to harass me into revealing where he had hidden his money because I had shut down the main office in Lagos, sold all the goods there and given them the proceeds to appease them.
+By then, Diobi’s family had given up trying to harass me into revealing where he had hidden his money because I had shut down the main office in Lagos, sold all the goods there and gave them some of the proceeds to appease them.
 I subsequently started what we have today from scratch.”

 “I thought our wealth was from Grandma, from the royal family.”

 “Eben, your grandmother fell in love with a poor Edo trader and eloped with him.
 She was disowned and cursed by her father, your great grandfather.
-The curse was lifted only twenty years ago on his dying bed, and after he had seen how blessed I had become.”
+The curse was lifted only twenty years ago on his death bed, after he had seen how blessed I had become.”

 The information I’m getting becomes too much to handle.
 I stand up and amble about in thought.

 “So I’m supposed to marry Halim?
 That’s what you’re saying?”

 “Because of a stupid agreement you didn’t think through?”

 “It’s stupid!
 Dad, how could you have sold your soul like that over money?”

 “It’s fine, Bisi,” my dad says.
 “He has every right to be upset.”